alekslt/DSPPlugins_ALT/README.md

 Then Download the latest DLL of the mod : https://github.com/alekslt/DSPPlugins_ALT/releases

-And add it to a new subfolders in depinex plugins folder in your game : %gamefolder%\Dyson Sphere Program\BepInEx\plugins\DSPPlugins_ALT
+And add it to a new subfolder in bepinex plugins folder under the steam game folder : %steamapps\common%\Dyson Sphere Program\BepInEx\plugins\DSPPlugins_ALT

 Launch the game and you should be all set !

-After launching one time there will be a config file you can edit in %gamefolder%\Dyson Sphere Program\BepInEx\net.toppe.bepinex.dsp.veinexhaustion.cfg
+After launching one time there will be a config file you can edit in %steamapps\common%\Dyson Sphere Program\BepInEx\net.toppe.bepinex.dsp.veinexhaustion.cfg

 ## How to use the Mineral Exhaustion Notifier mod ?